tbarn/cs373-idb/README.md

 # cs373-idb

-For the graders:
+#####For the graders:
 Our models.py is actually app.py.
 According to Downing, we do not need a models.py.
 This causes models.html to be app.html.
+We updated the largest sized images, per graders' request, to speed up page loading.
+We added a models page that allows the user to sort the pillar's attributes on various criteras

 ##Overview
 A Flask app hosted on Rackspace with Python and Bootstrap that emulates IMDB to track three pillars.